saucelabs/sauce-school/codelabs/Module1_TestRunner.md

 <img src="assets/TRT1.02C.png" alt="Testrunner Toolkit Sauce Labs dashboard" width="600"/>

+### Two Ways to Run Tests

+#### Docker Mode
+With Testrunner toolkit, you can either install Docker and run a containerized version of your test environment, then pass the results to the Sauce Labs Dashboard or ...

+#### Sauce Mode
+You can install SauceCTL then pass your entire test suite, including dependencies and configurations to Sauce Labs Cloud of Virtual Machines, where your tests will be executed as per your configurations.

 ### What is a Containerized Solution?

 By using Docker, you are using a simple virtual environment that includes an OS, all the software you would need to run the test, as well as test libraries and dependencies.
 This means that you, the user, doesn’t have to worry about installing and setting these things up on your machine.